 Having to kill roughly three hundred thousand Batarians - even after what happened on Terra Nova station - still haunts the Commander.
 It'll look like small price to pay to just stall the Reaper invasion, but considering the official Alliance – and Council – position is to deny the existence of the Reapers [idiots], and it's no surprise that Commander Shepard was facing an official court marshal, Spectre status be damned.

 We're still not sure how it happened.
 The ship had made the Mass Effect jump.
 No one had heard of anything that could effect a ship inside a Mass Effect Field.
 Maybe it was something the collectors had, maybe it was some other Reaper attack.
 As of this writing, we still do not have an answer to How We Got Here.
 [This begs the more important question of How We Get Back – but I hope to answer it.
 I have family back there]

 We knew the exact point it started to happen though.
 The whole ship began to tremor and shake, like we were docked during an earthquake or other natural disaster.
-The Multicore Shielding though was holding, [I was staring at the reading,] even as some pieces began to shake loose.
-This went on for about five minutes.
+The Multicore Shielding though was holding.
+I was staring at the reading, even as some pieces began to shake loose.
+This went on for a good five minutes.

 When it stopped, we'd been dropped out of the Mass Effect Field.
 Joker shouted that we had some planet on the view screen, and apparently had enough momentum left from the field that we looked like we were going to prepare for immediate atmospheric re-entry.

 That's when almost all our electrical systems died.
 We had emergency lightning, and that was it.
 You know what's worse than being in deep space without a thruster?
 Being in a planetary gravity field without a thruster.

 Shepard did not have time to be grief stricken.
 "Get to the escape pods, everyone!
 Specialists!
 Split up!
 You are responsible for the people in your pod!" she shouted.
 I tried to speak, found I couldn't, and looked to Garrus.